luxunxiansheng/DeepDino/README.md

 It is common to subtract a baseline from the $G_t$ to reduce the variance.
 We try the baseline as the value of the state: $\hat{V(s)}$ ,estimated with a founction approximator,say, a netrual network in our case.

 It is worth noting that the policy is evaluated with Monte Carlo method while the baseline is fit with a netural network.
-That being said, the advantage is still a unbiased, but high variance single-sample estimate.
-In a nutshell, this is a typical policy gradient method.
+That being said, the advantage is unbiased, but high variance.In a nutshell, this is still a typical policy gradient method.

 The algorithm is listed as below:

->**REINFORCE with Baseline(episodic)**
+**REINFORCE with Baseline(episodic)**
 >
 >> Input: a  differentiable policy parameterization $\pi(a \vert s,\theta)$
    Input: a  differentiable state-value function parameterization $\hat{v}(s,w)$